Who We Are

 Our membership includes women in senior leadership (executives, presidents, directors) as well as emerging leaders.
-Wnet members include women working in all aspects of the payments industry including innovators and established players, and from traditional tender like credit cards and ACH, to digitally enabled payments such as mobile payments and Bitcoin.
+Wnet members include women working in all aspects of the payments industry including innovators and established players, and from traditional tender like credit cards and ACH, to digitally enabled payments such as mobile payments and cryptocurrency.

 Founded in 2005, Wnet is a 501 (c) (3) non-for-profit organization serving more than 1,000 women annually through membership and programming.

 Wnet aspires to drive parity for women in the payments industry by providing the platform through which women can disseminate ideas, share tools and network.

 Wnet inspires and empowers women in payments to maximize their individual potential and position themselves for greater personal success.